-1. Lemonade: Lemonade uses both AI and blockchain to offer insurance at low prices to homeowners and renters.
+1. Lemonade: Lemonade uses blockchain and AI in insurance to offer low insurance prices to homeowners and renters.
 They take a fixed fee from each monthly payment done by policyholders and allocate the rest towards future claims.
 When a claim is made, the smart contracts insurance in blockchain verifies the loss immediately so that the customer gets paid quickly.

 2. Ryskex: Ryskex is a blockchain insurance startup that helps insurers an easier way to assess and handle risks accurately through its blockchain-based platform.

 3. B3i: Incorporated in 2018, B3i helps the insurance market with top-notch solutions for consumers through faster access to insurance and reduced administrative costs.